 Why do we crave nature?

-Often our mood and behavior is influenced by the surrounding environment.
+Often our mood and behavior are influenced by the surrounding environment.
 Have you ever noticed that a walk on the beach or even spending some time in your backyard calms and refreshes you?
-Unfortunately we tend to spend more and more time indoors due to work or even many of our recreational activities such as watching television.
+Unfortunately, we tend to spend more and more time indoors due to work or even many of our recreational activities such as watching television.
 Nature has a positive impact on us and when we incorporate some of its elements into our home we can bring those positive vibes to our family which aid in our overall health and wellbeing.
 It is a part of us, something we crave without fully realizing it so we should make it a priority to weave it back into our homes.
 Read more about Biophilia here.

 Water: this is a soothing element with its gentle sounds and calming movement.
 Consider including a small aquarium into the design such as a part of the living room or even into one of the kitchen walls.
 A small indoor water fountain also brings added health benefits by its ability to produce negative ions and reduce air pollution.
-But the benefits of water can also be achieved in a beautiful art piece or even a LED screen that has movement with water sounds.
+But the benefits of water can also be achieved in a beautiful art piece or even a LED screen that has moved with water sounds.

 Light: we talk often about the use of natural light especially when you spend multiple hours inside, like those of us who work from home more than we ever have before.
 Working with natural light to conserve energy and maximize comfort is called daylighting.
 Artificial lighting has negative effects on your health which is why it is essential to take advantage of natural light whenever possible.
 Skylights, additional windows, and planning a layout to best utilize the light that comes inside our homes are just a few ways to fully use it in our home.